Explanation of Costs

 Municipal Lien/Permit Search: This is research to discover unrecorded municipal liens, code violations, special assessments, utility, and open or expired permits that are associated with residential or commercial real estate.
 Typically cost around $150 to $200.

-Commission: The real estate commission charged by Port St Lucie Realty is $10,000.
+Commission: The real estate commission charged by Port St Lucie Realty is 5% of the sale price.

 Other: Enter any additional fees seller agrees to pay, such as some of the buyer's closing costs, home warranty, etc.